crev-dev/cargo-crev/README.md

 But in a world of NPM/PIP/Cargo/RubyGems - how do you do that?
 Can you keep up with ever-changing ecosystem?

-`crev` is an actual *code review* system as opposed to typical *code-change review* system.
+`crev` is an actual *code review* system as opposed to typicaly practiced *code-change review* system.

 `crev` is scalable, distributed and social.

-`crev` records review metadata: who, when, how did the review.
+Users publish and circulate results of their reviews: potentially warning about problems, malicious code, or just encuraging high quality by peer review.

-`crev` allows building web of trust and reusing reviews of trusted parites.
+`crev` allows building a personal web of trust in people and software quality.

 `crev` is a tool that we desperately need.
+It protects against compromised accounts, intentional malicious code, compromised package registries, or just plain poor quality libraries.

 #### Status

-Still early, but there's a lot of working code and ironed-out ideas.
+Still early, but there's a team already, a lot of working code and ironed-out ideas.

 The current focus is on a first concrete implementation of Crev:
 [`cargo-crev`](https://github.com/dpc/crev/tree/master/cargo-crev) -